Chill filtering

 Chill filtering is a method in whisky making for removing residue.
 In chill filtering, whisky is cooled to between 5-10 C and passed through a fine adsorption filter.
 This is done mostly for cosmetic reasons — to remove cloudiness — however by many whisky drinkers it is thought to impair the taste by removing the details which differentiate between the many distilleries.
+It is only necessary for whisky that's bottled below 46.3% percent alcohol, as the cloudiness does not occur at or above this concentration.

 Method

 Chill filtering prevents the whisky from becoming hazy when in the bottle, when served, when chilled, or when water or ice is added, as well as precluding sedimentation from occurring in the bottles.
-It works by reducing the temperature sufficiently so that some fatty acids, proteins and esters (created during the distillation process) precipitate out and are caught on the filter.
+It works through reducing the temperature sufficiently that some fatty acids, proteins and esters (created during the distillation process) precipitate out and are caught on the filter.
 Whiskies are usually chilled down to 5-10 C.

 Factors affecting the chill filtering process include the temperature, number of filters used, and speed at which the whisky is passed through the filters.
-The slower the process and the more filters used, the more of the distillates will be collected, but at increasing cost.
+The slower the process and the more filters used, the more distillates will be collected, but at increasing cost.